💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 ✅ Long-term vision.
 Vendasta isn’t content with just the marketing stack.
 They want the whole meal deal.
 Think accounting products, security solutions, and connectivity services like phone and internet.
 There will come a day when you can offer everything to SMBs under your own logo.
 Plus, with their investments in product-led growth, they’re on the cutting edge of strategies that others aren’t even thinking about.

 ❌ Few integrations.
 Top marketing systems should play nicely with other systems, yet Vendasta has barely any integrations.
 There’s a Salesforce connector and that’s about it.
-No Zapier, no HubSpot, no Mailchimp, no Trello, no Shopify, no Leadsbridge, no Demandbase, no Workato.
-The list goes on.
+No Zapier, no HubSpot, no Mailchimp, no Shopify, no Workato, etc.

 ❌ Business App isn’t an actual app.
-I’ve said it before, I’ll say it again: Business App is a misleading bait-and-switch.
-It should be a real app you can download to your device, not a web app you have to access awkwardly via browser.
-It’s got a long way to go before becoming the “Local OS” it could be.
+I’ve said it before, I’ll say it again: Business App should be a real app you can download, not a web app you have to access via browser.

 ❌ Email & automation need work.
 Vendasta’s email features leave a lot to be desired for those used to more advanced systems.
-A lot of the preloaded content is weak and disorganized, and it takes a while to get used to their campaigns.
+A lot of the preloaded content is disorganized, and it takes a while to get used to their campaigns.
+That said, they have been building out automation functionality left, right, and center in 2022, so there’s clear investment being made to improve this area.

 There you go.
 The good, the bad, and the ugly from my POV.